Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 November 2025 22.24.54 UTC
+- WIB: Sabtu, 8 November 2025 23.31.18 UTC
-- WITA: Sabtu, 8 November 2025 23.24.54 UTC
+- WITA: Minggu, 9 November 2025 00.31.18 UTC
-- WIT: Minggu, 9 November 2025 00.24.54 UTC
+- WIT: Minggu, 9 November 2025 01.31.18 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: attitude
+Kategori: inspirational